 But you are never completely on your own, the author created an online forum just for 31DBBB readers, with sections for each day’s tasks, where readers can interact with other participants, ask questions, and get feedback on their work.
 At the end of each chapter in the book, the author provides a link back to the corresponding forum section and encourages you to head there to complete your experience.

-Inside 31DBBB, each chapters are fairly short (typically 2-5 pages) and can be read fairly quickly, they are full of thoroughly-explained, useful information that gets you thinking about ways to improve your blog.
+Inside 31DBBB, each chapters are fairly short (typically 2-5 pages) and can be read fairly quickly, they are full of thoroughly explained, useful information that gets you thinking about ways to improve your blog.
 There is no fluff there!

-The author discusses many innovative methods of coming up with relevant content and capturing loyalty in your readers.
-Other topics include inspiring specific action from your readers, understanding of the scope of blogging, driving traffic to your blog, and developing an editorial calendar for your blog, together with many different tactics and strategies that can be used for producing content and attracting visitors.
+The author discusses many creative methods of coming up with relevant content and capturing loyalty in your readers.
+Other topics include inspiring specific action from your readers, understanding of the scope of blogging, driving traffic to your blog, and developing an editorial calendar for your blog, together with many tactics and strategies that can be used for producing content and attracting visitors.